Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 5. Wait for the GitHub Copilot extension to download completely (this might take a few minutes).

-6. In your Visual Studio Code, locate the **MyMvcApp.Tests** foler in the Solution Explorer, right click and select **Open in integrated terminal**.
+6. In your Visual Studio Code, locate the **MyMvcApp.Tests** folder in the Solution Explorer, right click and select **Open in integrated terminal**.
 Run the below command in the terminal to add the dotnet package.

       ```
       dotnet add package Microsoft.CodeDom.Providers.DotNetCompilerPlatform